developmentAC/xvy/README.md

 ## Detail

 This is a regression calculator of data column $x$ over data column $y$ from the input file.
-The output is an interactive graph.
+The output is an interactive graph that opens in the default browser.

 ## Data